Kalanath Mishra

 Kalanath Mishra (born 19 December 1959) is a Hindi author.
 His writing spans several genres of Hindi literature, including kavita (poetry), kahani (story), laghukatha (novelettes), samiksha (reviews), and reports.

 Biography

 Mishra completed his M.A. in Hindi from Patna University.
 He later received his MBA from L. N. Mishra Institute of Economic Development & Social Change (Patna).
 He started his career with the Patliputra Times, a daily Hindi newspaper of Bihar.
 He has been awarded degree of Ph.D. from Patna University, Patna, on the topic : (Sahityakaron ke Jivan par adhrit Hindi Upanyason me jivani ke tatwa evam aupanyasik Kalpana).
 In 1990, Mishra left his job, and joined as a lecturer of Hindi at Magadh University.

 Currently, Mishra is pursuing his writing along with his job.
 He is working in the field of education, culture, literature and journalism.
 His articles are being published in various literary magazines.

-व्यक्तित्व एवं कृतित्व -: